 The Program Fee does not include:

-Paris: The group will be staying at the Hotel Marignan while visiting Paris.
-This is located in the Latin Quarter; the stomping grounds of Paris' many great artists.
+The group will be staying at the FIAP Jean Monnet while visiting Paris.
+This is located in the Left Bank, in the 14th arrondissement, not far from the Catacombs and the Parc Montsouris.